 I have held a mother in my arms, as she cried while leaving her son in my care — and I have held that same mother at the funeral of her gentle 18-year-old child — a kind and amazing soul who just got lost along the way and couldn’t find his way before it was too late.

-I have lied in bed at night and wondered if the fatal overdose of a sparkling 17-year-old girl was my fault.
+I have laid in bed at night and wondered if the fatal overdose of a sparkling 17-year-old girl was my fault.
 Maybe if I had decided to count the meds daily instead of following the weekly policy, she would have never abused them.

 What if I would have required her to keep them in the safe instead of her own lock-box?
 Then, would she be alive?